Spectral extremal graphs on closed surfaces of fixed Euler genus: Proof of Theorem

 Now, by summing the three inequalities \eqref{eq28}, \eqref{eq29}, and \eqref{eq30}, we derive that

 Combining this with equality \eqref{eq27}, we can further deduce inequality \eqref{eq26}.
 Therefore, the lemma is established, and this concludes the proof. \end{proof}

 The following lemma gives a general characterization of graphs in $\mathbb{G}(n,\gamma)$.
-The non-orientable case of this result was established by Archdeacon and Huneke \cite{ARC1}, and its general version, which applies to both orientable and non-orientable surfaces, was proven by Robertson and Seymour \cite{ROB}.
+The non-orientable case was established by Archdeacon and Huneke \cite{ARC1}.
+Its general version, which applies to both orientable and non-orientable surfaces, is a consequence of the famous Robertson-Seymour theorem (Wagner's conjecture): Every minor-closed class of graphs can be characterized by a finite family of excluded minors.
+A precise formulation of the related results and their applications can be found in a survey by Lov\'{a}sz \cite{LL}.

 \begin{lem}[\cite{ARC1,ROB}] For every closed compact surface, there exists a finite list of graphs such that a graph $G$ is embeddable on this surface if and only if it does not contain any of these graphs as a minor. \end{lem}